 The FMCSA Drug and Alcohol Clearinghouse can be confusing for employers and drivers.
-What information with it contain?
-Who does it effect?
-To learn learn more on the regulatory change and additional frequently asked details, read below.
+What information does it contain?
+Who does it affect?
+To learn more on the regulatory change and additional frequently asked details, read below.

 Frequently Asked Details of the FMCSA Drug and Alcohol Clearinghouse

 The FMCSA Clearinghouse will contain records of drug and alcohol violation per the FMCSA regulations, including positive drug or alcohol test results and test refusals.
 This will allow employers to identify drivers who are not legally permitted to operate commercial motor vehicles due to drug and alcohol program violations.
 Records of drug and alcohol program violations will remain in the Clearinghouse for five years, or until the driver has completed the return-to-duty process, whichever is later.
 The database will provide real-time access and updates so that employers can make smarter decisions.